-Air fryers are very new to the market but the technology, versatility, and ease of use advantages take the market by a storm.
+Air fryers are very new to the market.
+But the air fryers cooking technology, versatility, ease of use, and a lot of advantages take the market by storm.
 Every American wants to buy an air fryer for their kitchen countertop.
-Air fryers are small, lightweight, and fast cooking compared to bulky conventional ovens.
-We can enjoy crispy fried food taste without any grease and oil.
+They are small, lightweight, and have fast cooking compared to bulky conventional ovens.
+You can enjoy crispy fried food taste without any grease and oil.

 Should I preheat the air fryer before every use?

 Preheat air fryer isn’t necessary for all kinds of foods.
-If you have a powerful air fryer with a high voltage feature then you no need to preheat it.
+If you have a powerful air fryer with a high-voltage feature then you do need to preheat it.
 The air fryer will automatically achieve the required time and temperature.
-If you cook high fatty meat, chicken breast, vegetables, or you dint want crispy texture food at that time you shouldn’t preheat your air fryer.
+If you cook highly fatty meat, chicken breast, or vegetables, or you dint want crispy texture food at that time you shouldn’t preheat your air fryer.

-Preheating air fryer is best for frozen foods, reheating, cheese sticks, fish sticks, chicken tenders, and other foods.
-This preheating process will crisp the outside quickly compare to traditional fryers.
-It also saves a lot of time in the kitchen while creating leftover foods.
+Preheating the air fryer is best for frozen foods, reheating, cheese sticks, fish sticks, chicken tenders, and other foods.
+This preheating process will crisp the outside quickly compared to traditional fryers.
+It also saves time in the kitchen while creating leftover foods.
 So preheating the air fryer depends on the recipe and your choice.